 - 1. Emergency Transfers: A mandatory transfer upon determination by the property manager, VIHA, or determined in a legal proceeding that unit or building conditions pose an immediate threat to Tenant life, health, or safety.
 24 CFR § 966.4(h). - a.
-Prior written notice to the Tenant is not required for an emergency transfer; - b.
+Prior written notice to the Tenant is not required for an emergency transfer. - b.
 Emergency conditions that occur due to abuse or neglect to a unit by the Tenant will be grounds for emergency transfers; however, the responsible Tenant will be charged for the damages caused to the unit and/or may have his/her lease terminated;18 and - c.
 Refusal to accept an emergency transfer is grounds for lease termination and eviction. - 2.
 Mandatory Administrative Transfers: Some examples include, but are not limited to: - a.
-A VAWA transfer requested by a Tenant and approved by VIHA to resolve problems of a life-threatening nature that are not related to unit or building conditions, including but not limited to removing Tenants from dangers of domestic violence, sexual violence, dating violence, sexual assault, stalking, or hate crimes, and other documented situations of nonrandom violence that put a Tenant's life in danger.
+A VAWA transfer requested by a Tenant and approved by VIHA to resolve problems of a lifethreatening nature that are not related to unit or building conditions, including but not limited to removing Tenants from dangers of domestic violence, sexual violence, dating violence, sexual assault, stalking, or hate crimes, and other documented situations of nonrandom violence that put a Tenant's life in danger.
 These transfers are dealt with expeditiously and without consideration of lease compliance until the family is transferred. - b.
 A transfer to move Tenants not requiring the accessibility features of their current unit so that the unit may be occupied by an applicant or Tenant with a disability requiring the accessibility features of the unit.
 24 CFR § 8.27(b). - c.
-A transfer to move Tenants with disabilities who are verified to have a need for a transfer as a reasonable accommodation.
-Property Managers that have transfer requests of this nature must notify the 504 Coordinator and the Occupancy Department.
-A recommendation to approve the transfer request must be issued by the 504 Coordinator before the transfer is conducted.
-Examples of such transfers may include, but are not limited to: - 1) Transfers to a unit in closer proximity to healthcare providers; - 2) Transfers to a unit which provides an extra bedroom for a live-in aide, large medical equipment, a separate room for a family member needing extra space for a verified medical need (e.g., a child who may have loud, disruptive/violent outbursts), etc.; - 3) Transfers to a unit located on the first floor of a development; - 4) Transfers to a unit without mobility barriers, such as stairs, carpeting, etc.; and - 5) Transfers to units for the vision or hearing-impaired. - d.
-Transfers to permit unit modernization
+A transfer to move Tenants with disabilities to accessible units or units with features that accommodate their disabilities.
+24 CFR § 8.27(a)(1)

 18 A Tenant may challenge any charges for damages in accordance with VIHA Grievance Procedure.
-For Public Comments Page 40 of 111